thiensean/DeepLearningCV/README.md

 The author will research about the use of standardized size ArUco markers for adding another layer of depth perception for various tasks.

 <img src="./imgs/ArUco.JPG" width=850 height=620 /> <br>
-<i> Figure 28: Author proposed method using ArUco fiducial markers to achieve another layer of naive depth perception [i] </i>
+<i> Figure 28: Author proposed method using ArUco fiducial markers for naive depth & perception estimation [i] </i>

 ## Ongoing Project

 Next step in the research and development work will be to improve this model and to use Mask R-CNN to include image segmentation.

-Task 1: Mask R-CNN by expanding on the current Functional API model architecture. -- Ongoing <br>
+<b> Task 1: Mask R-CNN by expanding on the current Functional API model architecture. -- Ongoing </b> <br>
-<b>Task 2: Research into usage of standardized ArUco markers installation on vehicles for naive depth perception </b><br>
+Task 2: Research into usage of standardized ArUco markers installation on vehicles for naive depth perception <br>
 Task 3: Stereo Camera CV <br>
 Task 4: Rain Removal based on research paper 'A Model-driven Deep Neural Network for Single Image Rain Removal' [j] <br>